Cookies information

 4. Asbestos in the home

-Asbestos can be found in industrial and residential buildings that were built before 2000.
+Asbestos can be found in any building constructed before 2000.

-We have carried out asbestos surveys on 99.87% of our council housing and we informed tenants of the survey results when complete.
-The survey identifies the location of any asbestos-containing materials in the building.
+We have conducted asbestos surveys within 99.98% of our housing.
+The surveys identify the location of any asbestos-containing materials in the building.
 It also explains the type of asbestos they contain and the condition of these materials.

 We do not need to remove asbestos materials from every building we own.
 If the asbestos material is in good condition and cannot easily be damaged it is best left alone.
 The presence of asbestos alone should not be a cause for concern.